 New Governors receive an induction on the workings of School Committee, including broad policy and procedures and Quaker Business Method.
 This is organised by the Head, Business Manager and Clerk, who also arrange an annual residential weekend to further develop training and act as a focus for strategic planning.
-A regular Governors' conference is organised by Quaker schools in the UK for the purpose of on-going training and development.
 The School is also a member of the Association of Governing Bodies of Independent Schools (AGBIS), which provides additional training for Governors, funded by the School.